Frequently asked questions for Canada

 Stay informed about any updates or changes to travel advisories, entry requirements, as well as local conditions before your trip.

-Q. I have made a mistake in my application, how can I change it?
+I have made a mistake in my application, how can I change it?

-A. Before making any changes to your application, please consider the following points:
+Before making any changes to your application, please consider the following points:

 1. If your application has been processed and confirmed, no changes can be made.